 Email and social media are great for communications that aren’t time-sensitive, but when you need to achieve any or all of the 3 points above then SMS continues to be the best and most ubiquitous messaging platform.

 And finally, the very simplicity of a text message is one of its advantages when sending out a message quickly – no design required!
 Although link previews can be included using iMessage if appropriate.

-So as you can see, SMS is an ideal way to notify customers at short notice of service changes or weather warnings.
+So as you can see, SMS alerts are an ideal way to notify customers at short notice of service changes or weather warnings.
 If you want to be prepared for what’s in store this winter we’d love to hear from you.

 Featured Image by Burak K from Pexels